President Nayib Bukele proposes granting citizenship to those who invest in El Salvador

 “The plan is simple: as the world falls into tyranny, we will create a haven for freedom,” he added.

-In September, El Salvador became the first country in the world to establish bitcoin as legal tender, parallel to the US dollar.
+In September, El Salvador became the first country in the world to establish bitcoin as a legal tender, parallel to the US dollar.
 This decision has earned El Salvador criticism from the International Monetary Fund (IMF) for the volatility and the risks related to the widespread use of cryptocurrency.

 At the beginning of the year, the Minister of Finance, Alejandro Zelaya, announced that the Salvadoran government was preparing to send Congress twenty bills to launch an unprecedented bond issue in bitcoin.